Accentra

 The Challenge

-This retailer operates 30+ physical stores alongside a growing eCommerce channel.
-NetSuite is the ERP and source of truth for products, inventory, pricing, and orders.
-The business was migrating from a legacy eCommerce platform to CommerceTools to gain flexibility and performance.
+The retailer runs a national store network alongside a growing eCommerce channel.
+NetSuite is the ERP and the source of truth for products, inventory, pricing and orders.
+The business was moving off a legacy eCommerce platform onto a composable commerce stack.

-The integration challenge was significant.
-The catalogue includes thousands of SKUs with rich attribute data - colours, materials, dimensions, brand, product manuals, and marketing copy.
-All mastered in NetSuite, all needed in CommerceTools in a structured format.
-Stock availability needed to reflect real-time quantity across 30+ store locations and distribution centres.
-Product images were stored across multiple systems.
-Pricing including standard, sale, promotional, and customer-group pricing all needed to flow from NetSuite within minutes.
+The integration problem was the interesting part.
+The catalogue carries thousands of SKUs with rich attribute data: colours, materials, dimensions, brand, product manuals and marketing copy.
+All of it mastered in NetSuite, all of it needed in the commerce platform in a structured form.
+Stock availability had to reflect real quantity at every store and distribution centre rather than a single aggregate number.
+Images were spread across several systems.
+Standard, sale, promotional and customer-group pricing all had to land within minutes.

 The legacy integration was tightly coupled and brittle.
-Any change to NetSuite custom fields or the commerce data model required code changes to the integration layer.
+Any change to a NetSuite custom field, or to the commerce data model, meant a code change in the integration layer.

 Our Approach

-We designed a pub/sub-style integration architecture using Celigo, broken into six independently deployable domains:
+We built a pub/sub-style architecture on Celigo, split into six domains that deploy independently.

-1. Product Core Sync — Event-driven from NetSuite item changes.
-Celigo pulls the full record, transforms to CommerceTools product draft format, uses CT Import API for upsert.
-Field mapping is configuration-driven via a NetSuite custom record so new attributes don't require code changes.
+Product core sync.
+Event-driven from NetSuite item changes.
+Celigo pulls the full record, transforms it to the commerce platform's product draft format and upserts through the import API.
+Field mapping is configuration-driven through a NetSuite custom record, so a new attribute does not require code.

-2. Availability Sync — Scheduled on short intervals.
-Queries NetSuite for inventory across all active locations, calculates available-to-promise, pushes to CommerceTools inventory entries per channel.
-Each store is a CT supply channel enabling "Available at Store X" on the frontend.
+Availability sync.
+Scheduled on short intervals.
+Queries NetSuite for inventory across every active location, calculates available-to-promise and writes inventory entries per channel.
+Each store is its own supply channel, which is what makes store-level availability possible on the frontend.

-3. Image Sync — Event-driven on image additions/updates.
-Downloads assets, validates dimensions, pushes to CommerceTools with correct ordering and alt text.
+Image sync.
+Event-driven on image add and update.
+Downloads the asset, validates dimensions and pushes it with the correct ordering and alt text.

-4. Offer and Pricing Sync — Pushes pricing from NetSuite price levels to CommerceTools prices.
-Handles embedded variant prices, promotional prices with date ranges, and customer-group pricing for B2B.
+Offer and pricing sync.
+Pushes NetSuite price levels through to commerce prices.
+Handles embedded variant prices, promotional prices with date ranges and customer-group pricing for B2B.

-5. Colour and Variant Sync — Transformation logic mapping NetSuite matrix items to CommerceTools product variants, ensuring swatches and display names stay consistent.
+Colour and variant sync.
+Transformation logic that maps NetSuite matrix items to commerce product variants and keeps swatches and display names consistent.

-6. Integration Governance — Every flow has structured error handling with categorised error types, dead letter queues, a monitoring dashboard, and Slack notifications on critical failures.
+Integration governance.
+Every flow carries structured error handling with categorised error types, a dead letter queue, a monitoring dashboard and alerting on critical failures.

 Key Metrics